HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 ## What are the Makerspace hours?

-The Makerspace is open to students 24/7, but we have stewards on shift from:
+The Makerspace is open to 7C students & faculty 24/7, but we have stewards on shift from:

 - 1-10PM Monday-Thursday
 - 1-7PM Friday and Saturday